United States Virgin Islands: American period

 The United States took possession of the islands on March 31, 1917, and the territory was renamed the Virgin Islands of the United States.
+The population of the islands at the time was about 26,000.
 Every year, Transfer Day is recognized as a holiday, to commemorate the acquisition of the islands by the United States.
 Rear Admiral James H. Oliver was the first American governor of the islands.
 Paul Martin Pearson, the first civilian governor, was appointed by Herbert Hoover and was inaugurated March 18, 1931.

 U.S. citizenship was granted to many inhabitants of the islands in 1927 and 1932.
 The Danish West Indian daler was replaced by the U.S. dollar in 1934, and from 1935 to 1939 the islands were a part of the United States customs area.
 The 1936 Organic Act and the 1954 Revised Organic Act established the local government.
 Tourism began to develop following World War II, over time becoming the most important sector of the islands' economy.
 The Virgin Islands National Park was established in 1956 on St. John, and by 1959, after the embargo of Americans on travel to Cuba, the U.S. Virgin Islands became a popular tourist destination.
-In 1970, Virgin Islanders elected their first governor, Melvin H. Evans, and from 1976 the islands began work on creating their own constitution.
+In 1970, Virgin Islanders elected their first governor, Melvin H. Evans, and from 1976, the islands began work on creating their own constitution.

 Water Island, a small island to the south of St. Thomas, was initially administered by the U.S. federal government and did not become a part of the U.S. Virgin Islands territory until 1996, when 50 acre of land was transferred to the territorial government.
 The remaining 200 acre of the island was acquired from the United States Department of the Interior in May 2005 for $10, a transaction that marked the official change in jurisdiction.

-In 1966, Hess Oil began construction on an oil refinery.
+In 1966, Hess Oil began construction of an oil refinery.
 Until February 2012, the Hovensa plant, located on St. Croix, was one of the world's largest petroleum refineries, refining 494000 oilbbl/d, and contributed about 20% of the territory's GDP.
 The refinery ceased operation in 2012, and the facility stopped exporting petroleum products in 2014.
 In the final year of full refinery operations, the value of exported petroleum products was $12.7 billion (2011 fiscal year).
-Since refining ended, the 34-million-barrel tank farm has operated as a crude oil and petrochemical storage facility for third-party customers.
+Since refining ended, the 34000000 oilbbl tank farm has operated as a crude oil and petrochemical storage facility for third-party customers.
 The refinery's closure provoked a local economic crisis.
-Following the acquisition of the 1,500-acre complex by ArcLight Capital Partners, LLC, in 2016, Limetree Bay Ventures, LLC, was formed, and is currently executing a project to refurbish and restart the refinery, with a processing capability of up to 200000 oilbbl/d.
+Following the acquisition of the 1500 acre complex by ArcLight Capital Partners, LLC, in 2016, Limetree Bay Ventures, LLC, was formed, and is currently executing a project to refurbish and restart the refinery, with a processing capability of up to 200000 oilbbl/d.